-I. The Issue
+I. The Issue and Relevant Considerations

-The WG understands that some IGOs have expressed concerns to ICANN about the requirement in the UDRP that a Complainant agree to a “Mutual Jurisdiction”.
+Some IGOs have expressed concerns to ICANN about the requirement in the UDRP that a Complainant agree to a “Mutual Jurisdiction”.
 The concerned IGOs have expressed the position that the requirement to select a Mutual Jurisdiction conflicts with their rights of immunity.
 The requirement that a Complainant agree to one of two defined “Mutual Jurisdictions” is a condition precedent to the filing of a UDRP complaint.
 Mutual Jurisdiction is defined identically in both the UDRP and URS as follows:

 “Mutual Jurisdiction means a court jurisdiction at the location of either (a) the principal office of the Registrar (provided the domain-name holder has submitted in its Registration Agreement to that jurisdiction for court adjudication of disputes concerning or arising from the use of the domain name) or (b) the domain-name holder's address as shown for the registration of the domain name in Registrar's Whois database at the time the complaint is submitted to the Provider.”

+In the course of our preliminary research, we have come across a number of instances where, notwithstanding any jurisdictional concerns, IGOs have successfully filed complaints under the UDRP.
+Because these cases demonstrate that there are times (even if these turn out to be exceptional) when an IGO will decide to agree to the jurisdictional requirement of the UDRP, we are seeking to better understand the nature of IGOs’ concern over mandatory administrative proceedings in the context of jurisdictional immunity.

-The WG is currently seeking to better understand the application and scope of the principle of immunity to IGOs; specifically, jurisdictional immunity.
+Specifically, the WG is currently seeking to better understand the application and scope of the principle of immunity to IGOs; specifically, jurisdictional immunity.
 The WG is aware that an IGO is commonly viewed as an organization established by an international treaty and which may possess international legal personality of its own, with members that may (though not universally) consist of sovereign nation states.
 As such, the WG acknowledges that it is possible that IGOs can enjoy special privileges and immunities under international law under some circumstances.
 We seek understanding as to whether, but for the requirement to select a Mutual Jurisdiction, immunity would apply in the case of the UDRP or URS, thereby shielding the IGO from litigation arising out of or in connection with their asserted trademark.

-In the course of our preliminary research, we have come across a number of instances where, notwithstanding any jurisdictional concerns, IGOs have successfully filed complaints under the UDRP.
-Because these cases demonstrate that there are times (even if these turn out to be exceptional) when an IGO will decide to agree to the jurisdictional requirement of the UDRP, we are seeking to better understand the nature of IGOs’ concern over mandatory administrative proceedings in the context of jurisdictional immunity.

 Our initial research into the topic of indicates to us that there is no universal legal rule that defines a single scope of jurisdictional immunity for IGOs.
 Our sense is that modern public international law has evolved such that the concept of “absolute” immunity has largely given way to the more nuanced idea of “restricted” (or qualified) immunity.
 It would appear to us that while States generally accept the abstract concept of IGO immunity, they differ on the extent to which they will grant the immunity in particular cases.
 Further, an increasing number of countries now consider such immunity to be functional only.
 Thus, while immunity may be recognized for acts inherently related to the IGO’s performing its public functions, it may not be recognized for acts of a commercial nature.
-Many of the WG are of the opinion that trademark disputes are inherently commercial in nature such that “functional” immunity would not bar litigation.
+Many on the WG are of the opinion that trademark disputes are inherently commercial in nature such that “functional” immunity would not bar litigation.